lbolanos/ast-gspeech/README.md

 # ast-gspeech
-Asterisk Connection with google speech API
+Asterisk Connection with Google Cloud Speech API

 You have to follow the instructions to get google speech api working